NotTotal/Total-Skyrim-Overhaul/README.md

 My Setup:

-- Ryzen 5600x
+- Intel i13900k
-- RTX 3080 Ti
+- RTX 4090
-- 32GB DDR4
+- 64GB DDR5
 - Game and MO2 running on a m2 drive

-I get a consistent 60+ fps in game at 1440p.
-If you get bad frames I suggset not wearing as SMP items.
+I get a consistent 120+ fps in game at 1440p.
+If you get bad frames I suggest not wearing as SMP items.
 I don't provide support for making your fps better so please do not ask me.

 ## Removing the Modlist